Burton Egbert Stevenson

 Burton Egbert Stevenson (1872–1962) was an American author, anthologist, and librarian.
 He was born in Chillicothe, Ohio on 9 November 1872, and attended Princeton University 1890–1893.

 Biography

 He married Elizabeth Shepard Butler (1869–1960) in 1895.
 He died 13 May 1962 and was buried in Chillicothe, Ohio.

 While at Princeton, Stevenson was a correspondent for United Press and for the New York Tribune.
 He was city editor for the Chillicothe Daily News (1894–1898), and worked for the Daily Advertiser (1898–1899).

-Stevenson became director of the Chillicothe public library in 1899 and held that position for 58 years.
+Stevenson became director of the Chillicothe Public Library in 1899 and held that position for 58 years.
+In that time, he helped secure funding for the construction of a Carnegie Library, now called the Chillicothe and Ross County Public Library.